 How to Choose the Right Snowmobile Track

-Snow surfaces are like snowflakes: they're all a little bit different.
-Some snow is packed; some is wet and heavy; and some is just like powder.
-These different surfaces play a large role in how your snowmobile will handle.
+Snow surfaces are all a little bit different.
+Some snow is packed; some is wet and heavy; some is just like powder; all affect your snowmobile ride.

 The goodies on the new track are pretty useless if it doesn't fit.
 Really, there are three things you should be thinking about when it comes to the size of the track:

 - Tread (or lug) height

 The first two variables of the size are pretty straightforward.
 However, the tread height can be tricky.
 First, the tread or lug height should be tailored for the type of snow you're riding on.
 The design of your snowmobile also plays a role, as the tread needs to clear the heat exchanger on the machine.
 A good place to start when choosing a tread size is with the manufacturer, who can tell you what fits on your snowmobile.

 Think about how you ride and where you ride.
 Different riding styles and conditions call for different types of tracks.
 For someone who just likes to cruise on their machine, a general replacement track might be enough.
 However, someone who rides more aggressively might want a track better suited for rougher conditions.

 As for where you ride, is it on groomed trails or are you taking it a little more off the grid?
 Trails usually offer more packed snow, and a shorter lug track might be enough.
 Deeper, more powdered snow may require a deeper lug track to keep your machine hooked up.
 Replacing snowmobile track is an easy "do-it-yourself" task if you have the right tools, but there's no shame in finding a repair shop to do it for you.